 Last updated: 1 week ago

-The Apple HomePod is a network-connected speaker unveiled at WWDC 2017, which offers access to Siri without using an iPhone or iPad.
-Available with a choice of white and space gray 3D mesh acoustic fabrics to cover the device, Apple is also positioning the HomePod as an audio entertainment accessory, with a focus on high quality music playback, and on using Siri to help find new tracks on Apple Music.
+The Apple HomePod is a network-connected speaker unveiled at WWDC 2017, offering Siri access without using an iPhone or iPad.
+Available with a choice of white and space gray 3D mesh acoustic fabrics to cover the device, Apple is also positioning the HomePod as an audio entertainment accessory.
+It focuses on high-quality music playback and using Siri to help find new tracks on Apple Music.

 ● 6.8-inch tall speaker weighing 5.5 pounds